JuliaHealth/OMOPVocabMapper.jl/README.md

 1. Run code on Stronghold
 1. If there's an error, repeat steps 2-5
 1. Commit the changes and push to the repo

+## How to use OmopVocabMapper
+1. Clone the repo to your local machine
+2.